projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

 guests.
 A GVT-g device model working with the ACRN hypervisor implements the policies of trap and passthrough.
-Each guest runs the native graphics driver and can directly access performance-critical
-resources: the Frame Buffer and Command Buffer, with resource partitioning (as presented later).
-To protect privileged resources—that is, the I/O registers and PTEs—corresponding accesses from the graphics driver in user VMs are trapped and forwarded to the GVT device model in the Service VM for emulation.
+Each guest runs the native graphics driver and can directly access performance-critical resources, such as the Frame Buffer and Command Buffer, with resource partitioning.
+To protect privileged resources including the I/O registers and PTEs, corresponding accesses from the graphics driver in user VMs are trapped and forwarded to the GVT device model in the Service VM for emulation.
 The device model leverages i915 interfaces to access the physical GPU.